 4. Appeal.
 The accused graduate student may appeal the decision and/or sanctions issued by the hearing administrator in writing to the Director of

-Student Conduct.
+Student Conduct or designated administrator who has not been previously involved in the accused graduate student’s conduct process.
 (Please see Section F. Appeals for more information.)

 E. FORMAL HEARING.
 If the accused graduate student selects a formal hearing, then he or she may choose either an administrative or a Graduate Hearing Panel hearing.
 Formal rules of process, procedure and/or technical rules of evidence such as are applied in criminal or civil court, are not used in graduate student conduct proceedings.